nice-digital/interview-code-review-exercise/README.md

 ### What we're assessing
 This exercise will help us to assess:

+- Your high level knowledge of a programming language, testing and good code design
 - Your approach to upholding good engineering standards
 - How you hold others to account for their development work
 - Your communication skills